What are we doing?

 Digital technologies based on mobile and internet platforms are emerging to facilitate micronarrative capture, interpretation and feedback for decision making.

 Our research comprises investigation and proof of concept evaluation studies of promising technologies for micronarrative capture and feedback in multiple health service settings.
-Specifically, we are interested in whether staff narratives can enhance our understanding of patient safety and resilience in health care systems, along with the effects of sharing learning on local workforce and culture.
+Specifically, we are interested in whether staff narratives can enhance our understanding of patient safety and resilience in health care systems, along with understanding the potential to inform organisational learning.

 Patient and Public Involvement and Engagement